Virtual Dub

 Warning: Deinterlace first, before cropping and

-With VDub 2, cropping is done with the Crop filter.
+With VDub 2, cropping is done with the Crop filter

 To preserve the original “shape” of the video,

-cropping needs in a 4:3 ratio (assuming a 4:3
+cropping needs to be in a 4:3 ratio (assuming a 4:3

 source, of course): that is, for every 4 pixels (total)